zinggAI/zingg/docs/dataSourcesAndSinks/pipes.md

 Pipes can be configured for the data or the output attributes on the [JSON](../setup/configuration.md).

-Each pipe has the following
+Each pipe has the following attributes

 ### name